AI-Final-Project-Email/AI_Email_Tone/README.md

 ```
 ## Troubleshooting
 1. Model Not Found Error:
     - Ensure all models (e.g., facebook/bart-large-cnn, roberta-large-mnli) are correctly downloaded.
-2. Dependencies Issue:
-    - Recheck the installed libraries with pip list and match them against requirements.txt.
+This can mostly likely be corrected with `!pip install <package>`
-3. Performance:
+4. Performance:
-    - For GPU support, ensure PyTorch is installed with CUDA.
+    - For GPU support, ensure PyTorch is installed and that GPU support is enabled in your IDE.